 - Add the onion, celery, and garlic to the same pan.
 Cook and stir until the vegetables are tender.

-- Add the stuffing mix to the prepared baking dish.
+- Add the bread mixture to the prepared baking dish.
 Bake the dressing, covered with aluminum foil, for 30 minutes.
 Then, uncover the dish, and continue baking until it’s hot and has a crispy top, about 15-25 minutes.
 Serve warm.

 Scroll to the recipe card below for the full printable thanksgiving stuffing recipe!